Sreepur Upazila, Magura: History

 It is reported that during the reign of the Pala king in the ninth century, it was an important city.
 At one time in the Sreepur region there was a king ruled by a "Virat Raja".
 His real name was Raja Ram Chandra.
 The king's wife's name was Sridevi.
 The upazila is named after Sridevi.

 Geography

 Sreepur upazila is located northeast of Magura district.
 Rajbari District to the north of the upazila, Shailkupa Upazila of Jhenaidah on the west, Magura Sadar Upazila on the south, Madhukhali Upazila.
 The Gorai River and the Kumar River are notable rivers of Sreepur.

-Sreepur upazila has an area of 179.18 km2.
+Sreepur upazila has an area of 175.15 km2.
 Sreepur upazila is the smallest upazila in Magura district.

 Demographics

-Sreepur upazila has a population of 1 lakh 56 thousand 4 hundred 1.
-Of these, the men are 78 thousand 9 hundred 99 and women 77 thousand 4 hundred 2.
+As of the 2011 Census of Bangladesh, Sreepur upazila had 37,935 households and a population of 166,749.
+35,056 (21.02%) were under 10 years of age.
+Sreepur had an average literacy rate of 51.8%, compared to the national average of 51.8%, and a sex ratio of 1034 females per 1000 males.
+4,894 (2.93%) of the population lived in urban areas.
+Ethnic population was 1,217 (0.73%).